Rajpratik71/Mininet-wiki/Cluster Edition (Prototype) (Under Construction).md

 * **Network Connection:** This should be obvious, but each machine should be able to communicate with the other machines in the cluster.
 This could be on a local network, or even over the internet.
 * **Mininet on each Machine:** Each machine in the cluster must have mininet installed
 * **Common Username:** Each machine in the cluster must have a common username.
 We recommend setting up a Mininet user on each machine.
-* **Password-less sudo:** Each machine in the cluster must be set up with password-less sudo for the common username.
+* **Password-less `sudo`:** Each machine in the cluster must be set up with password-less sudo for the common username.
 This should be easy to set up.
 Simply append `username ALL=NOPASSWD: ALL` to `/etc/sudoers` using the command `visudo`.
 * **Password-less `ssh` access:** Each machine must be able to communicate with every other machine in the cluster via `ssh` without being asked for a password.
 This means we need to populate our  `~/.ssh/authorized_keys` file with the public keys of each machine, and our `~/.ssh/known_hosts` file with the hosts keys of each machine.
 There are a few ways to do this, but it can be very tedious.
 This is why we have created a script to set up ssh access for you.
 It is located in `mininet/util` and is called `clustersetup.sh`.
 The script operates in two modes; persistent and temporary.
     * **Temporary Setup with `clustersetup.sh`:** This is the default mode.
 You will be prompted to enter the password of each machine once, then the setup will be complete.
 This script works by creating a temporary `.ssh` directory on each machine, populating it with common `known_hosts` and `authorized_keys` files, and mounting the directory over the original `.ssh` directory.
 There is also a cleanup option for temporary setup, which will unmount and delete the temporary `.ssh` directory on each remote machine.
         * Simply invoke `./clustersetup.sh` with the hostnames or ip addresses of each machine in the cluster as arguments: